sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 ##Type System
 ###Intro
 Although DollarScript is typeless at compile time, it does support basic runtime typing.
-At present this includes: STRING, NUMBER, LIST, MAP, URI, VOID, RANGE, BOOLEAN.
+At present this includes: STRING, INTEGER,DECIMAL, LIST, MAP, URI, VOID, RANGE, BOOLEAN.
 The value for a type can be checked using the `is` operator:

 ```dollar
 .: "Hello World" is String